thephpleague/period/docs/4.0/sequence/collection.md

 ## Getter methods

-### Countable, IteratorAggregate, JsonSerializable
+### Countable, IteratorAggregate

-The `Sequence` class implements the PHP's `Countable`, `IteratorAggregate` and `JsonSerializable` interfaces so you can at any given time know the number of `Period` instance contains in the collection and iterate over each one of them using the `foreach` loop as well as export its content using JSON representation.
+The `Sequence` class implements PHP's `Countable`, `IteratorAggregate` interfaces so you can at any given time know the number of `Period` instances contains in the collection and iterate over each one of them using the `foreach` loop.

 ~~~php
 $sequence = new Sequence(